kostadubovskiy/OMatG-Fork/README.md

 determined by `os.cpu_count()`.
 This can be changed by setting the `--number_cpus` argument (which is probably most useful in cluster environments).

-## Alex-MP20 dataset
+## Datasets

+All datasets can be found in [```omg/data```](omg/data).
+They are each described briefly below:

+- MP-20 - 45,231 structures from the [Materials Project](https://pubs.aip.org/aip/apm/article/1/1/011002/119685/Commentary-The-Materials-Project-A-materials) with a maximum of 20 atoms per structure.
+- MPTS-52 - [Chronologically split data from the Materials Project](https://joss.theoj.org/papers/10.21105/joss.05618) with 40,476 structures and up to 52 atoms per structure.
+- Perov-5 - A [perovskite dataset](https://pubs.rsc.org/en/content/articlelanding/2012/ee/c2ee22341d) containing 18,928 structures each with five atoms per structure.
+- Carbon-24 - A [dataset](https://arxiv.org/abs/2110.06197) of 10,153 structures consisting only of carbon with up to 24 atoms per structure.
+We did NOT include this as a benchmark in our paper.
+- Alex-MP-20 - A [consolidated dataset](https://www.nature.com/articles/s41586-025-08628-5) of 675,204 structures of [Alexandria](https://arxiv.org/abs/2210.00579) and [MP-20](https://pubs.aip.org/aip/apm/article/1/1/011002/119685/Commentary-The-Materials-Project-A-materials) structures.
 The Alex-MP20 dataset is too large to be stored in this repository.
 We have made it available via the [HuggingFace link](https://huggingface.co/OMatG) associated with this project.

 <!---
 ## Curriculum Learning